Kenneth H. Mallen

 On April 13, 1953, Kenny married the former Helen Kernaghan who was the daughter of John Wallace Kernaghan and Sarah Mary Jane Hughes.
 Helen was born in Green Haven, New York, but the couple made their residence in Poughquag, New York.
 Together they would have three children, Teri, born in 1955, John in 1958 and Sue in 1964.

-When he wasn't spending time with his family, Kenny could be seen fighting fires with the Beekman Fire Department in which he has served for over 70 years.
-For 26 of those years, he held the position of Fire Chief and he currently serves on the Board of Commissionaires.
+When he wasn’t spending time with his family, Kenny could be seen fighting fires with the Beekman Fire Department in which he has served for over 80 years.
+For 26 of those years, he held the position of Fire Chief and also served on the Board of Commissionaires for some period.
 On September 14, 2009, a Kenneth Mallen Day was proclaimed and he was presented with a plaque.
 In the photos below, you can see the sign at the fire station and Kenny accepting one of about 10 awards he received that day.
 Obviously, his spirit of service went far beyond his days in the 658th.

-You might also see Kenny enjoying one of his other hobbies, which includes hunting, fishing and snowmobiling.
-Kenny is shown kneeling, front right, in the photo to the left, with the only good buck of the bunch.
-Kenny served on the Town of Beekman Zoning Board of Appeals and is a member of the Harlem Valley Masonic Lodge 358.
+Some of Kenny’s other hobbies included hunting, fishing and snowmobiling.
+In the photo on left, Kenny is shown kneeling, front right, with the only good buck of the bunch.
+Kenny served on the Town of Beekman Zoning Board of Appeals and was a member of the Harlem Valley Masonic Lodge 358.

-I want to thank Kenny for his life of service to this country and his community and wish him long life and good health.
-I also want to thank Kenny's daughter, Sue, for contacting me and providing the photos and information about her father.
+I want to thank Kenny’s daughter, Sue, for contacting me and providing the photos and information about her father.